 Due to the adaptability of the process and the austereness of the equipment and operation, shielded metal arc welding remains one of the world’s most popularly used welding methods.
 It overpowers other welding methods in the repair and maintenance industry.
 It is also primarily used in pipeline work.
 Although flux-cored arc welding is increasing in reputation, SMAW is still used the most often in the construction of heavy steel edifices and in industrial manufacturing.

 Flux core welding

 Flux-cored welding is a valuable method for welders who very often need to weld outdoors or on material that is not the cleanest.
-It is simplistic no matter the welding skill of the user.
+It is simply no matter the welding skill of the user.

 Flux-cored arc welding (FCAW or FCA) is a semi-automatic or automatic welding method in which a hollow wire electrode is fed through the welder’s gun and into the joint.
 Self-shielded flux-cored welding is different from MIG in that it doesn’t require an external shielding gas, such as CO2 or argon, to defend the weld pool from oxidation and contamination.
 Instead, a flux core on the inside of the wire reacts with the welding arc to create a gas that guards the weld pool.

-A resembling process, gas-shielded flux-cored welding, does have a need for a protective gas.
+A resembling process, gas-shielded flux-cored welding, does have a need for protective gas.
 It’s often used in the industry of heavy-duty production and building.
 Thus, it is not generally recommended for amateur and novice applications.

 This practice does not involve the weld problems that can happen when a sudden wind blows away the shielding gas when MIG welding outdoors.
 This is because the flux provides the shielding gas in self-shielded flux-cored welding.